Kasargold: Plot

 Alby is a short-tempered man who along with his girlfriend Nancy smuggle gold to Kanhangad through Kannur International Airport for a jewellery owner Moosa Haji.
 On the way back, they meet with an accident and get into a fight with Faisal, but Nancy stops them and eventually leave to deliver the gold.
 Later, Nancy notices that the gold is missing and Alby tells Moosa about the situation.
 Moosa sends his men with Alby to search for Faisal.
 Faisal gets on a train and gets down at Kasaragod along with the missing gold, which his aides had stolen earlier from the car.
-He plans to take a bus to Sullia and sell the gold, but he finds about unavailabilty of buses due to hartal.
+He plans to take a bus to Sullia and sell the gold, but he finds about unavailability of buses due to strike.
 Faisal books a room in a lodge and stays there, where Alby meets him and it is revealed that the entire operation was planned by them.

 Past: Alby is ordered to pick up a man named Muhammad, who has been working in Dubai.
 Muhammad is carrying gold worth ₹80 lakh and was supposed to sell the gold to Moosa and take the money.
 Alby was sent to help Muhammad with the deal.
 However, two other people sent by Firoz take the gold from Muhammad by posing as Moosa's men.
 After learning that he has been cheated, Muhammad goes to the police station to file a complaint, but later commits suicide.
 Later, Alby meets Muhammad's son Faisal and makes him understand about Firoz's involvement in Muhammad's death.
 Alby and Faisal join hands in exact revenge against Firoz.